 In 2019, the average debt per adult was 142’624 USD.

-I think this is not a very high number when we consider the very high price of houses and the mortgages this implies.
+This is not a very high number when we consider the very high price of houses and the mortgages this implies.

 Unfortunately, I have not been able to find a precise categorization of the different debts.
 But I have other statistics regarding debt just following.